 If you’ve ever seen a movie where snow is falling on the actors’ heads, then you’ve already seen artificial snowflakes.
 Artificial snowflakes can create a really cool effect that is even more romantic than regular confetti; especially if you are having a fall wedding.
-Additionally, artificial snowflakes break up immediately when they come into contact with water, so they will completely disappear as soon as if rains or you can optionally spray the area down with a hose.
+Additionally, artificial snowflakes break up immediately when they come into contact with water.
+It will completely disappear as soon as if rains or you can optionally spray the area down with a hose.

 Seed bombs are great because they bring back memories of your favorite childhood water balloon fights!
 Each seed bomb is brim full of wildflower seeds, so when you throw them at the couple or at the ground near their feet, they bust open and flower seeds fly everywhere.
-This not only creates a very cool effect, but it also ensures flowers will grow in whatever grassy area you happened to choose to use them in.
+First off, it creates a very cool effect.
+Also, it ensures flowers will grow in whatever grassy area you happened to choose to use them in.

-We’ve all heard of throwing rice at a wedding, but the impact on birds makes them not very eco-friendly.
+We’ve all heard of throwing rice at a wedding, but the impact on birds makes them not very Eco-friendly.
 Fortunately, there are companies out there making biodegradable rice in all sorts of shapes such as hearts.
-Additionally, biodegradable rice breaks up immediately when they come into contact with water, so they will completely disappear as soon as if rains or you can optionally spray the area down with a hose.
+Additionally, biodegradable rice breaks up immediately when they come into contact with water.
+That means they will completely disappear as soon as if rains or you can optionally spray the area down with a hose.

 You just can’t mess with a classic.
-Birdseed is the original eco-friendly confetti alternative because every last bit will be eaten up by the birds over time.
+Birdseed is one of the original Eco-friendly confetti alternatives because every last bit will be eaten up by the birds over time.
 They few seeds that aren’t eaten by birds will either break down or sprout into a plant or flower.
 Best of all, you will have the joy of seeing birds flock towards the birdseed until it has all been devoured.